ff7-mods/ff7-flat-wiki/docs/FF7/Kernel/Low_level_libraries.md

 ## File formats for 3D models

 During the development process, 3D models contain a good deal of information needed by the artist every time they save or load the model.
 When the model is finished, it is often exported and broken up into smaller files with many unneeded attributes stripped from them.
 When the models for FF7 were created, they were exported into Psy-Q's 3D library formats.
-These include [resource data (.RSD)](PSX/RSD "wikilink"), polygon data (.PLY), polygon groups (.GRP), materials (.MAT), [textures (.TIM)](PSX/TIM_file "wikilink"), [skeletal hierarchy (.HRC)](../../PSX/HRC.md).
+These include [resource data (.RSD)](PSX/RSD "wikilink"), polygon data (.PLY), polygon groups (.GRP), materials (.MAT), [textures (.TIM)](PSX/TIM_file "wikilink"), [skeletal hierarchy (.HRC)](PSX/HRC "wikilink"), and animation (.ANM).

 The models are handled differently between modules.
 The models in the "battle" modules have a different animation system than the field models.
 When the models were converted to the PC version, they were taken from the Psy-Q formats to a more PC-friendly one.
 Some are even the original, uncompiled, Psy-Q files.

 ### Model formats for PSX

 The Playstation models are stored in the following directories, \\ENEMY1 \\ENEMY2 \\ENEMY3 \\ENEMY4 \\ENEMY5 \\ENEMY6 (battle models), \\FIELD (field models and field character models), \\MAGIC (Summon magic), and \\STAGE1 \\STAGE2 (battle scenes).
 Battle model names for special characters and party characters are stored in \\ENEMY6, all models of this type end in an .LZS extension.
 The same goes with summon magic used they are stored with there animations etc. in \\MAGIC with a .LZS extension.
 The only exception to this extension is the FIELD models, which use the extensions BSX and BCX for scene models and character models respectively.
-The [Playstation battle model format](FF7/Playstation_Battle_Model_Format "wikilink"), is different than the [Playstation field model format](FF7/Field/BSX "wikilink"), also the [FF7/Playstation battle scene format](FF7/Playstation_battle_scene_format "wikilink"), is similiar but not identical to the [Playstation battle model format](FF7/Playstation_Battle_Model_Format "wikilink").
+The [Playstation battle model format](../Playstation_Battle_Model_Format.md), is different than the [Playstation field model format](../Field/BSX.md), also the [FF7/Playstation battle scene format](../Playstation_battle_scene_format.md), is similiar but not identical to the [Playstation battle model format](../Playstation_Battle_Model_Format.md).
 The [Playstation magic model](../Playstation_magic_model.md) format is a work in progress.

 ### Model Formats for PC

 The PC models are stored in the LGP files in the /DATA directory.
 The names for the models were obfuscated a little.
-The data can be found in the [Hierarchy files (.HRC)](PSX/HRC "wikilink"), [Resource data files (.RSD)](PSX/RSD "wikilink"), and [Polygon files (.P)](../P.md).
+The data can be found in the [Hierarchy files (.HRC)](PSX/HRC "wikilink"), [Resource data files (.RSD)](PSX/RSD "wikilink"), and [Polygon files (.P)](FF7/P "wikilink").